Sugarbush Resort: Slide Brook

 The area between Lincoln Peak and Mt.
 Ellen is called the Slide Brook Basin.
-This wooded wilderness area comprises over 1000 acres (4 km²) and is skiable only with a guided tour and is for expert skiers only.
+This wooded wilderness area comprises over 1000 acres (4 km²) and is for expert skiers only.
 Some of this terrain is very treacherous, and it is not routinely swept by ski patrol.
 If you follow the Slide Brook it will bring you out to German Flats Road.
 When the shuttle bus is running it makes a stop at Slide Brook Road (on German Flats) and will drop off at either Lincoln or Ellen base areas.
 The two areas of Sugarbush, Lincoln Peak and Mt.
 Ellen are connected by a two mile long chairlift known as the Slide Brook Express Quad.
-The Quad mainly operates on weekends and holidays, but does occasionally during the week.
-It will also not run if the temperature is below five degrees or during strong winds.
+The Quad operates daily when both mountains are open and there is sufficient snowpack.
+It will not run if the temperature is below five degrees or during strong winds.

 Mt.
 Ellen

 To the north, separate from Lincoln Peak, is Sugarbush's other mountain area called Mt.
 Ellen.
 Mt.
 Ellen's top elevation is 4,083 feet (tied for third highest in the state with Camel's Hump), and it has one of the largest continuous vertical drops in Vermont at 2600 ft.
 Several states and southern Quebec are visible from the summit of Mt.
 Ellen.

 Formerly an independent resort (founded by Walt Elliot in the early 1960s), Mt.
 Ellen has Sugarbush's steepest run, FIS.
 Mt.
 Ellen also has a secondary peak, Inverness Peak, which is home to the Green Mountain Valley School's (GMVS) racing slopes Inverness, and Brambles.